Topography of Pakistan: Indus Valley Desert

 The Indus Valley Desert is located in the northern area of Pakistan.
 The desert spans an area of 19500 square kilometers and is surrounded by northwestern scrub forests.
 The Indus Valley Desert lies between two major rivers in the region, the Chenab and the Indus.

 Kharan Desert

 The Kharan Desert is located in Northeast Balochistan (a Pakistani state).
 The desert was used for nuclear testing by the Pakistan military, making it the most famous of the five deserts.
 The desert is in the center of a large empty basin.

 Thal Desert

 The Thal Desert is located in northeastern Pakistan between the Indus and Jhelum rivers.
 A large canal-building project is currently underway to irrigate the land.
 Irrigation will make most of the desert suitable for farming.

 Thar Desert

-The Thar Desert spans 446 square kilometers and covers large areas of both Pakistan and India.
+The Thar Desert spans 264091 km2 and covers large areas of both Pakistan and India.
 It is the seventeenth largest desert on the planet and the third largest in Asia.